MTC-Sydney/assistantsprototypeworkshop/Module2.md

 ```

 Then rename the columns, but get the assistant to write the code to rename the columns for you.

+Your message to the agent could be something like
+> Rename the columns to something sensible, remove the \n and give me the python code to do the renaming

  The result could look something like

 ```